 Attendees may learn about Bruce Buffalo (if they haven’t already), and how he used his home Internet connection as a gateway for his community, patching in some repeaters, switches, and access points to create Maskwacis, a public and free high-speed network that has grown to a multi-point Wi-Fi-enabled platform in just a couple of years.

 They might hear about Ochiichagwe’Babigo’Ining, an Internet Service Provider created by some entrepreneurial young people in the community.

 These stories and more are also conveyed in a new book called Stories from the First Mile, a collection of reports about digital innovation in remote and rural Indigenous communities across Canada.

 The beautifully illustrated and very informative book comes out of a First Nations Innovation (FNI) research project at the University of New Brunswick, initiatives of a group called the First Mile Connectivity Consortium, and more than ten years of research into innovative digital technology developments and applications conducted by Indigenous organizations across Canada.
-The Social Sciences and Humanities Research Canada (SSHRC) funded FNI, and the book highlight the depth of the research and production work it accomplished.
+The Social Sciences and Humanities Research Canada (SSHRC) funded FNI, and the book highlights the depth of the research and production work it accomplished.

 Reps from First Mile will, of course, be in attendance at the Indigenous Connectivity Summit.
-It is one of the presenting partners at the Summit, along with the University of Alberta, the Town of Inuvik and the Inuvialuit Regional Corporation, as well as The Internet Society (ISOC).
+It is one of the presenting partners at the Summit, along with the University of Alberta, the Town of Inuvik, and the Inuvialuit Regional Corporation, as well as The Internet Society (ISOC).